m-bain/whisperX/MAC_PERFORMANCE.md

 grows with model size).
 Metal is confirmed engaged (whisper.cpp's `ggml_metal` backend initializes). `pywhispercpp`'s `Model.__del__` logs a harmless "Exception ignored" at interpreter shutdown only — no effect on output.

+**Best Mac config: `large-v3-turbo` on whisper.cpp — RTF 0.070 (≈14× realtime).**
+2.0× faster than MLX turbo and 2.5× faster than whisper.cpp large-v3, while
+staying **multilingual** with near-large-v3 quality (turbo is a pruned large-v3).
+This is the fast lane `distil-large-v3` could not be — distil is English-only and mis-transcribed the Russian clip.
+(Note: `large-v3-turbo` is not yet in the app's `WhisperModel` enum, so it's CLI-only until added — see `app/pipeline.py`.)

 - **MLX is genuinely used when selected** — the pipeline class is `MLXWhisperPipeline` and the resolved device is `mlx`.
 No silent CPU fallback.